prominence-eosc/docs/example-workflows.md

 Suppose you have a collection of small input files, e.g. `input-0.txt`, `input-1.txt`, `input-2.txt`, `input-3.txt`, and `input-4.txt`,
 and want to run the same command for each input file.
 One way of doing this is to use a workflow with a parameter sweep job factory.

-Firstly, create a tarball containing all the input files, e.g.
+A tarball can easily be created containing all the input files, e.g.
 ```
 tar czvf inputs.tgz input-*.txt
 ```